beccam/katakoda-scenarios/java/step4.md

 Say our user has a wants to change their email.
 We create the `updateUser` method to update the user's email address.
-Within the `updateUser` method, `execute()` and `UPDATE` that allows it to do just that.
+Within the `updateUser` method, `execute()` an `UPDATE` that allows it to do just that.

 <summary style="color:teal">Example:</summary>
 <div style="background: #ffffff; overflow:auto;width:auto;border:solid gray;border-width:.1em .1em .1em .8em;padding:.2em .6em;"><pre style="margin: 0; line-height: 125%">session<span style="font-weight: bold">.</span><span style="color: #008080">execute</span><span style="font-weight: bold">(</span>